JonathanKwak/generic-shop-system/README.md

 In most of the games I make, there includes a shop system that works similarly to what I include here.
 Consists of the client end that deals with UI generation and user inputs, and the server end that deals with verification and response to client input.

+## Setup
+1. Open a ROBLOX Studio project
+2. Import the `.rbxm`, and put the contents of each service-named Folder into its respective category (i.e, all children of the "ServerScriptService" folder should be placed into the `ServerScriptService`)
+3. Delete the placeholder folders that are no longer needed
+4. Clone the UI element in-game to your player's `PlayerGui`, OR you can parent it directly to `StarterGui` to load it immediately upon playing the game (presumably for testing purposes)

 ## Gotchas
 - A 'Tools' folder in ReplicatedStorage, that contains `Tool` objects
 - Each `Tool` should have the attribute `Cost`, otherwise the tool will not be displayed as on-sale
-- All .lua files are client-sided, except for `shop_server.lua`
+- All `.lua` files are client-sided, except for `shop_server.lua`
 - There exists an `ObjectValue` called `ToolSelected`.
 Its value is set whenever the player wants to load the page for that specific item to see more information about it.

 ## Features